banafsheh-rafiee/Classical-conditioning-benchmarks-for-state-construction/README.md

 ## Classical conditioning benchmarks for state construction
-This repository provides the benchmarks inspired by classical conditioning for state construction presented in the [From eye-blinks to state construction: Diagnostic benchmarks for online representation learning](https://journals.sagepub.com/doi/full/10.1177/10597123221085039) paper and the [State Construction in Reinforcement Learning](https://drive.google.com/drive/search?q=thesis) PhD Thesis.
+This repository provides the benchmarks inspired by classical conditioning for state construction.
+For a full description of the benchmarks checkout the [From eye-blinks to state construction: Diagnostic benchmarks for online representation learning](https://journals.sagepub.com/doi/full/10.1177/10597123221085039) paper and the [State Construction in Reinforcement Learning](https://drive.google.com/drive/search?q=thesis) PhD Thesis.

 <a name='specifications'></a>